Girl Hub March 2013 - July 2014 (fixed term contract)

-As Group Business Director, I currently run WCRS’s Unilever portfolio as well as the Churchill and Privilege insurance accounts.
+As Group Business Director, I ran WCRS’s Unilever portfolio as well as the Churchill and Privilege insurance accounts.

-Highlights so far on Unilever include the global relaunch of the Radox brand that included a TV ad whose performance against all measures has been outstanding…..
+Highlights with Unilever included the global relaunch of the Radox brand including a TV ad whose performance against all measures has been outstanding…..

 ….and also the Radettes, the brand’s very own all-singing, all-dancing band of ingredients who bring facebook posts to life.
 Check out the facebook app here.

-….as well as developing the Churchill dog from an irritating brand mascot into a much-loved social media character who recently beat Spiderman in a successful Guinness World Record attempt to gain the most signatures on a birthday card.
+….as well as developing the Churchill dog from an irritating brand mascot into a much-loved social media character beating Spiderman in a successful Guinness World Record attempt to gain the most signatures on a birthday card.

 In 2010, a shared passion for our country and its communities led to a discussion with the Big Society Network.
 At that time they were incubating an idea called Your Square Mile with a vision of a UK in which more people do more things in their community more often.
 In early 2011 I joined Your Square Mile Ltd. (now an independent company limited by guarantee) as Managing Director leading a core team, running the business day-to-day, liaising regularly with cabinet ministers, funders, corporate partners as well as hundreds of individuals across the UK.